davidrmiller/neural2d/README.md

 *     Any layer(s) can be configured as convolution filters
 *     Standalone console program
 *     Simple, heavily-commented code, < 3000 lines, suitable for prototyping, learning, and experimentation
-*     Optional GUI controller
+*     Optional web-browser-based GUI controller
-*     Tutorial video coming soon!

 Document Contents
 -----------------